Arnie Tuadles: Career

 In 1990, he became the first player to win two championships with two different teams in one season, having earlier won a title for Shell when he moved to Presto in the middle of the Second Conference.

 He retired from playing in the PBA in 1992.
+Posthumously, Tuadles was named part of the 50 Greatest Players in PBA History in April 2025.

 Personal life

-Tuadles was married to former actress Maria Suzette Odyssa, with whom he has three children.
+Tuadles hails from Argao, Cebu.
+He was married to former actress Maria Suzette Odyssa, with whom he has three children.

 Later life and death

 After Presto's sale to Sta.
 Lucia Realty, with no team to hook up with, Tuadles decided to retire from the game.
 Since his retirement, he tried his luck into politics and several business ventures to no avail.
 Then, he got involved in gambling.

 On November 2, 1996, Tuadles was shot in the head by his friend, former Games and Amusement Board chairman Ambet Antonio over a heated card game at the International Business Club in Greenhils, San Juan, killing him instantly.
 Antonio was charged and convicted with murder, and sentenced to suffer the penalty of reclusion perpetua (life imprisonment) on April 30, 1997.
 However, due to an appeal made by Antonio's legal counsel, his crime was reduced from murder to homicide and his sentence was further reduced from life imprisonment to reclusion temporal (14 years imprisonment) in 2000.
 Antonio was given conditional pardon by then President Gloria Macapagal Arroyo in 2004.

-Tuadles is buried at the Tuadles Family mausoleum at Taytay Cemetery, Danao City, Cebu.